greenboxal/doggohub/changelogs/archive.md

 - Fix alignment of navbar toggle button (Cody Mize)
 - Fix checkbox rendering for nested task lists
 - Identical look of selectboxes in UI
-- Upgrade the gitlab_git gem to version 7.1.3
+- Upgrade the doggohub_git gem to version 7.1.3
 - Move "Import existing repository by URL" option to button.
 - Improve error message when save profile has error.
-- Passing the name of pushed ref to CI service (requires GitLab CI 7.9+)
+- Passing the name of pushed ref to CI service (requires DoggoHub CI 7.9+)
 - Add location field to user profile
 - Fix print view for markdown files and wiki pages
 - Fix errors when deleting old backups
-- Improve GitLab performance when working with git repositories
+- Improve DoggoHub performance when working with git repositories
 - Add tag message and last commit to tag hook (Kamil Trzciński)
 - Restrict permissions on backup files
 - Improve oauth accounts UI in profile page